-Monitoring sites SS1, SS2, and SS3 are in ON status.
-Monitoring site SS1 has a capacity of 7,964 acre-feet, SS2 has a capacity of 6,082 acre-feet, and SS3 has a capacity of 5,647 acre-feet.
+Monitoring sites SS1 is in ON status.
+Monitoring site SS1 has a capacity of 7,964 acre-feet.
 Exempt Well 402 has a capacity of about 1,300 acre-feet.
-Total available capacity in the Symmes-Shepherd Well Field for the 2011-12 runoff year is approximately 20,993 acre-feet.
-The total planned pumping in the Symmes-Shepherd Well Field for the 2011-12 runoff year is 6,900 acre-feet.
+Total available capacity in the Symmes-Shepherd Well Field for the 2012-13 runoff year is approximately 9,264 acre-feet.
+The total pumping in the Symmes-Shepherd Well Field for the 2012-13 runoff year is planned to range between 1,750 and 7,000 acre-feet, contingent on water needs and environmental conditions.